humanitycodes/www/coursework/lessons/slides/js-eslint.md

 It immediately tells me what's wrong!
 I don't have to worry about making a silly mistake or waiting to hear what could be better in a code review.
 I can fix it right now.

 This kind of tool is called a __linter__.
-It gives us information about our code _as we write it_ to help us immediately work out inconsistencies, typos, and even errors.
+My guess is it's called a linter in reference to undesired laundry or pocket lint.
+It helps us find _code lint_, by giving us information about our code _as we write it_ so that we can immediately work out inconsistencies, typos, and even errors.

 ---